Nanolx/NanoDroid/doc/NanoDroidFont.md

 The `nanodroid-font` Script, respectively it's shortcut `nfnt` is used to change the System UI font (reboot required to take effect)

-The Font is not saved during NanoDroid Updates, thus needs to be re-applied after an update; restoration support during updates is a planned feature

 ## Invocation

 From within a terminal on your device, for example `adb shell` or `Termux` invoke the script using either